How to get rid of string algae?

 3. Warm waters: String algae love to bask in warm water.
 So if your aquarium’s temperature is on the higher side, it might be time to consider turning down the heat.

 4. Imbalance in the tank: String algae are opportunists.
-If there aren’t enough plants or algae-eating fish and shrimpOpens in a new tab. to compete with, string algae will seize the chance to take over.
+If there aren’t enough plants or algae-eating fish and shrimp to compete with, string algae will seize the chance to take over.

 So, while we can’t (and don’t want to) eliminate string algae completely – remember, they’re part of a healthy ecosystem – we can definitely prevent them from throwing an out-of-control party in your aquarium.
 Keep these causes in mind, and you’ll be well equipped to keep string algae in check!